VivCh14/forexmonitor/README.md

 - The data contains daily `open`, `high`, `low` and `close` rates for the SEK-INR combination.
 - A machine learning model based on the LSTM neural network is used for training, validating and testing all the data available from 2014.
 The saved model is then used to make predictions given the latest 30 days data.
+The *grey* region shows the prediction for the next day.
 - `Tensorflow` is the main driver for bulding the LSTM model.
 - Currently the code from model building is not made available but will be once it has been formatted.
 - All the tasks here are automated using `GitHub Actions`.
-See the `automation.yaml` file.
+See the `./github/workflows/automation.yml` file.

-Monitor SEK - INR currency exchange by pulling data from Alpha Vantage API [RapidAPI](https://rapidapi.com/alphavantage/api/alpha-vantage).
-The data is auto-pulled and the candlestick plot is updated everyday using Github Actions workflow.
+- Below is a [Candlestick plot](https://en.wikipedia.org/wiki/Candlestick_chart) for the latest 30 days *recorded* and *predicted* values.
 ![alt forex monitor](fig/current.png "Candlestick plot showing daily recorded values as well ML predicted values")